plutoscarab/bijections/ReadMe.md

 # Bijections Between Natural Numbers and Other Data Types

+Based on the paper "Bijective Size-preserving Gödel Numberings for Term Algebras" by Paul Tarau, Department of Computer Science and Engineering, University of North Texas

 ## What is a natural number bijection?

 The bijections implemented here are one-to-one mappings between natural numbers (including zero) and other data types